amymcgovern/pymambo/README.md

 This interface was developed to teach kids (K-12) STEM concepts (programming, math, and more) by having them program a drone to fly autonomously.
 Anyone can use it who is interested in autonomous drone programming!

-Note: I have a wifi interface for the Mambo FPV that will be released by December 2017!
+# New package
+As of 11/26/2017, I have released a major new package that can use wifi and BLE to control the Mambo and can also be used for a Bebop 2.
+Please look at [pyparrot](https://github.com/amymcgovern/pyparrot)

 ## Requirements